Updated August 2019

 Where to stay in Mosjøen

-And if you’re looking for something a bit luxurious, Fru Haugans Hotel is right at the end of Sjøgata.
+If you’re looking for something a bit luxurious, Fru Haugans Hotel is right at the end of Sjøgata.
 Dating back over 200 years, Fru Haugans is Northern Norway’s oldest hotel and while I haven’t actually stayed here, I’ve heard that it’s lovely.
 Apparently it has also always been run by women!
 Check prices and availability here

 Mid-range and budget accommodation